divya-g-248/ACM-Research-Coding-Challenge-S21/README.md

 ## Answer
 After doing some research, I found a library (pyCircos) that had adapted Circos (a software package for genomic analysis in perl) to python.
 GitHub link: https://github.com/ponnhide/pyCircos.
 With the help of the sample programs, I made the circular genome map.
 It is divided into 5 sections, and I was planning on labelling each section with the locus tag for the gene it represents.
+Next I would connect genes ToCSVgp3 and ToCSVgp4 because they produce proteins C3 and C2, which are related proteins.